astronomer/docs/astro/upgrade-runtime.md

 :::

-1. Contact [Astronomer support](astro-support.md) and request the ability to run deprecated versions of Astro Runtime.
+1. Contact your Astronomer account team and request the ability to run deprecated versions of Astro Runtime.
 2. Create a Deployment using the [Astro API](https://docs.astronomer.io/api/platform-api-reference/deployment/create-deployment).
 In your request, specify your deprecated Astro Runtime version using the `astroRuntimeVersions` property.

 After you create the Deployment, you can manage the Deployment using any interface, including the Astro CLI and [Astro UI](deployment-settings.md).